 “There's a kind of map drawn onto the reverse of the tablet which, if I’m interpreting it correctly, shows what could be a round earth.”

 “I know, intriguing, but it looks like a round earth and what could be the sites of these seven temples linked by straight lines.”

 “Hum,” Jeremy mused, looking for himself, “Or it could be a star map, an astronomical diagram.”

-“I see what you mean,” Tim said, considering this new idea.
+“Could it?”
+Tim said, considering this new idea.
 Jeremy enlarged,

 “I’m not much of an astronomer but it reminds me rather of the Constellation of Argos, the Great Ship.”